Yolanda González (artist)

-Yolanda González (born 1964) is an American multimedia artist based in Los Angeles.
+Yolanda González (born 1964) is a Chicana multimedia artist based in Los Angeles.
 She primarily works in ceramics, drawing, painting, and printmaking.

 Biography

 Yolanda Gonzalez was born in 1964 in San Gabriel Valley after her parents came from Mexico.
-Gonzalez is descended from a family of artists, whose early work can be dated to 1877.
+Gonzalez is one of five children.
+She is descended from a family of artists, whose early work can be dated to 1877.
 At seven years old, Gonzalez received a painting set from her grandmother which started her interest in the arts.
 Gonzalez works was first presented to a public audience in 1988 at the First Annual Nuevo Chicano Los Angeles Art Exhibition at Plaza de la Raza.
 She did not develop her current art style of bright, vivid colors with Chicano influence until she worked at Self-Help Graphics & Art and experimented with printmaking.
 Gonzalez has lived as an artist-in-residence in Madrid, Spain, Ginza, Japan, Assisi, Italy, and part of the Ratkovitch Company's The Alhambra.
 At the age of twenty-nine the death of friend made her change the way she viewed the world and influenced her art.
-She returned to the U.S from Japan in 1993 where she worked on her series Metamorphosis I. She has lived in Alhambra, California for over 20 years, where her art residency and studio is also located for the past 10 years, called Ma Art Gallery.
+She returned to the U.S. from Japan in 1993 where she worked on her series Metamorphosis I. She has lived in Alhambra, California for over 20 years, where her art residency and studio is also located for the past 10 years, called Ma Art Gallery.
 She has taught art for other organizations such as Inner City Arts, Para Los Niños, Plaza De La Raza, Crenshaw Christian Center, and MOCA.
-Gonzalez is a mother to five children and a grandmother to three.